salvium/salvium_docs/docs/THE PROJECT/carrot.md

 A: CARROT primarily affects address formats and wallet operations rather than consensus rules, making it relatively easy to integrate.

 Q: How does CARROT relate to SPARC?
-A: CARROT provides the addressing foundation that SPARC extends with spend proofs and anonymized returns capabilities.
+A: CARROT provides the addressing foundation that SPARC will extend with spend proofs and anonymized returns capabilities.

 Q: Is CARROT exclusive to Salvium?
 A: No, CARROT is an open protocol originally proposed for Monero.
-Salvium has implemented it for its specific requirements.
+Salvium is implementing it for its specific requirements.